 - 1. Completed coursework from MBA program or other graduate college of business program accredited by AACSB. - a.
 Graduate coursework from an international master's program is not eligible. - 2.
 If course was completed in a graduate program outside of a college of business but has a business application and the school is in the US Department of Education Database of Accredited Postsecondary Institutions and Programs, the course will be evaluated by the Assistant Dean of Graduate and Professional Programs. - a.
 Credit transferred from a course outside a college of business could have been used to fulfill the requirements of another degree. - 3.
 The grade earned is a B or better (3.0 GPA on 4.0 scale) and taken at the graduate or professional level.
 Transfer course grades are not added to the program GPA except for those from University of Iowa courses.) - a.
 Exception: For students transferring credit from a Tippie College of Business graduate or professional program noted above, course grades earned while in that Tippie program must be a C- or higher, and the most recent applicable courses will be transferred to maximize the life of the course.
 The course grade will be added to program GPA as well. - 4.
-Transfer credits used to fulfill degree requirements can be no more than 10 years old from the session in which the Iowa MBA degree is conferred.
+Transfer credits used to fulfill degree requirements can be no more than 10 years old from the session in which the lowa MBA degree is conferred.

 Professional Certificates.
-Credit can be transferred into a professional certificate program based on the requirements noted for the Iowa MBA above.
+Credit can be transferred into a professional certificate program based on the requirements noted for the lowa MBA above.
 In addition, other instances that apply are as follows:

-- 1. An lowa MBA student with approved transfer credit into the MBA program that is equivalent to a professional certificate course may apply that transfer course to a certificate if the student is admitted to the certificate program while still in the MBA program.
+- 1. An Iowa MBA student with approved transfer credit into the MBA program that is equivalent to a professional certificate course may apply that transfer course to a certificate if the student is admitted to the certificate program while still in the MBA program.
 (Maximum semester hours of transfer credit to the MBA + Professional Certificate is still 12 semester hours.) - a.
 A total of three (3) semester hours can be transferred into a professional certificate.
 The transfer course may be equivalent to a core certificate course or an elective. - i.
 Coursework from a college of business program must be AACSB accredited. - ii.
-Coursework from outside a college of business program must have a business application. - b.
-For the Innovation Certificate, a total of three Iowa ENTR courses are required to earn the certificate.
-If one of the three required ENTR courses are satisfied by transfer credit, additional ENTR elective is required. - 2.
+Coursework from outside a college of business program must have a business application. - 2.
 An Iowa MBA alum may utilize all credit hours completed in University of Iowa MBA program towards a respective Tippie College of Business professional certificate.
 However, one course must be completed while in the certificate program of study to have the certificate awarded. - 3.
 Credit used to fulfill certificate requirements must be no more than 10 years old from the session in which the professional certificate from the University of Iowa is conferred.